 - or any form of public use of the invention.

 An existing product or patent is the most obvious form of prior art.
-Inventors often assume that because they cannot find an existing commercial product containing their invention, their invention must be novel.
+Unfortunately, inventors often assume that because they cannot find a current commercial product containing their invention, their invention must be novel.

 Does This Not Count As A Prior Art?

-Generally, information that is disclosed or becomes available to the public after the ‘effective’ filing date (or priority date) of your patent application would not qualify as prior art.
+Generally, publicly available information after your patent application’s ‘effective’ filing date (or priority date) would not qualify as prior art.

 Also, patent applications that are filed after yours generally would not qualify as prior art.